-The rack mount fiber enclosures are generally made for 19 inch rack mounting and come in rack units of 1U, 2U, 3U, 4U.
+The rack mount enclosures are generally made for 19 inch rack mount and come in rack units of 1U, 2U, 3U, 4U.
 1U and 2U rack mount enclosures provide full front and rear access with a drawer that slides forward and backward.
-1U rack mount fiber enclosure is usually loaded with two fiber patch panels, cassettes or modules.
-3U and 4U fiber enclosures feature a fixed bulkhead design.
+1U 19inch rack mount enclosure is usually loaded with two fiber optic patch panel, cassettes or modules.
+3U and 4U rack mount enclosures feature a fixed bulkhead design.
 The following picture shows the different rack units of fiber enclosures.

-1U 19″ fiber enclosure is the most commonly used type in data center server racks cable management.
-There are general three versions of rack mount fiber enclosures: Cover Removable Type fiber enclosure, Slide-out Type fiber enclosure and Swing-out Type fiber enclosure.
+1U 19inch rack mount enclosure is the most commonly used type in data center server racks cable management.
+There are general three versions of rack mount enclosures: Cover Removable Type fiber enclosure, Slide-out Type fiber enclosure and Swing-out Type fiber enclosure.

 The cover removable type is an early type of fiber enclosures, which is more affordable but harder to access.
 If you have sufficient budget, slide-out type or swing-out type rack mount fiber enclosures are recommended.
 Although they are more expensive than the cover removable type, they respectively feature a convenient slide-out support tray and a integrated swing-out tray so that you don’t have to remove the whole fiber enclosure from the rack to gain internal access.